fengzhihao123/FZHCache/README.md

-# FZHRefresher
+# FZHCache
-a easy way to refresh
+a easy way to cache